Nidhi-M/DataMininginR/Case I.md

 **Generalized Linear Model (Logistic Regression)**

- logistic regression, or logit regression, or logit model [
-# [1]
-](https://en.wikipedia.org/wiki/Logistic_regression#cite_note-Freedman09-1) is a  [regression](https://en.wikipedia.org/wiki/Regression_analysis) model where the  [dependent variable (DV)](https://en.wikipedia.org/wiki/Dependent_and_independent_variables) is  [categorical](https://en.wikipedia.org/wiki/Categorical_variable).
+ logistic regression, or logit regression, or [logit model](https://en.wikipedia.org/wiki/Logistic_regression#cite_note-Freedman09-1) is a  [regression](https://en.wikipedia.org/wiki/Regression_analysis) model where the  [dependent variable (DV)](https://en.wikipedia.org/wiki/Dependent_and_independent_variables) is  [categorical](https://en.wikipedia.org/wiki/Categorical_variable).
 This article covers the case of a  [binary dependent variable](https://en.wikipedia.org/wiki/Binary_variable)—that is, where it can take only two values, &quot;0&quot; and &quot;1&quot;, which represent outcomes such as pass/fail, win/lose, alive/dead or healthy/sick.
-Cases where the dependent variable has more than two outcome categories may be analysed in  [multinomial logistic regression](https://en.wikipedia.org/wiki/Multinomial_logistic_regression), or, if the multiple categories are  [ordered](https://en.wikipedia.org/wiki/Level_of_measurement#Ordinal_type), in  [ordinal logistic regression](https://en.wikipedia.org/wiki/Ordinal_logistic_regression). [
+Cases where the dependent variable has more than two outcome categories may be analysed in  [multinomial logistic regression](https://en.wikipedia.org/wiki/Multinomial_logistic_regression), or, if the multiple categories are  [ordered](https://en.wikipedia.org/wiki/Level_of_measurement#Ordinal_type), in  [ordinal logistic regression](https://en.wikipedia.org/wiki/Ordinal_logistic_regression).In the terminology of  [economics](https://en.wikipedia.org/wiki/Economics), logistic regression is an example of a  [qualitative response/discrete choice model](https://en.wikipedia.org/wiki/Discrete_choice).
-# [2]
-](https://en.wikipedia.org/wiki/Logistic_regression#cite_note-wal67est-2) In the terminology of  [economics](https://en.wikipedia.org/wiki/Economics), logistic regression is an example of a  [qualitative response/discrete choice model](https://en.wikipedia.org/wiki/Discrete_choice).

 Using Stepwise variables are selected for this GLM model, with AIC of 719